Eric Liddell: University of Edinburgh

 In 1920 Liddell joined his brother Robert at the University of Edinburgh to study Pure Science.
 Athletics and rugby played a large part in his university life.
 He ran in the 100-yard and 220-yard races for the university, and played rugby for the University Club.
 He played for Edinburgh District in the inter-city matches against Glasgow District of 3 December 1921 and 2 December 1922, from which he gained a place in the backline of a strong Scotland national rugby union team.

 In 1922 and 1923, he played in seven out of eight Five Nations matches, and scored back-to-back tries in four appearances, which included wins over Ireland, France, and Wales.
 While his main weapon was his speed, The Scotsman opined after Scotland's victory over Ireland in 1923 that "never again should it be held against him that he is 'only a runner'", and The Student wrote that Liddell had "that rare combination, pace and the gift of rugby brains and hands".
 On the centenary of his first international cap against France in January 1922, Liddell was inducted into the Scottish Rugby Hall of Fame for his achievements.

-In 1923 he won the AAA Championships in athletics in the 100-yard race (setting a British record of 9.7 seconds that would not be equalled for 23 years) and 220-yard race (21.6 seconds).
-He graduated with a Bachelor of Science degree after the Paris Olympiad in 1924.
+Liddell became the national 100 yards champion and the national 220 yards champion after winning both titles at the 1923 AAA Championships.
+In the 100 yards he set a British record of 9.7 seconds that would not be equalled for 23 years.

+He graduated with a Bachelor of Science degree after the 1924 Summer Olympics in 1924.

+On 15 July 2024, almost 100 years to the day after winning his 400 metre gold medal in Paris, the university awarded Liddell a posthumous degree of Doctor honoris causa in recognition of his contribution to sport and humanity.
+The degree was accepted by his daughter, Patricia Liddell Russell, who had travelled from Canada for the ceremony.